 The Warrior Ethos

-Once, in India, after years on campaign, Alexander’s men threatened to mutiny.
+In India, after years on campaign, the army of Alexander the Great threatened to mutiny.
 They were worn out and wanted to go home.
 Alexander called an assembly.
 When the army had gathered, the young king stepped forth and stripped naked,

 “These scars on my body,” Alexander declared, “were got for you, my brothers.
 Every wound, as you see, is in the front.
 Let that man stand forth from your ranks who has bled more than I, or endured more than I for your sake.
 Show him to me, and I will yield to your weariness and go home.”
 Not a man came forward.
 Instead, a great cheer arose from the army.
 The men begged their king to forgive them for their want of spirit and pleaded with him only to lead them forward.